nasa/cFS/fsw/pc-rtems/README.txt

 1) install RTEMS toolchain for i386-rtems4.11 (or relevant target arch) into /opt/rtems-4.11

-The RTEMS official docs have instructions for this.
+The RTEMS official docs have instructions for this, which should supercede anything here.

+Basic use of the the "rtems source builder" tool which works at the time of this writing:
+OFFICIAL RTEMS SOURCE BUILDER CLONE URL: git://git.rtems.org/rtems-source-builder.git

+sudo mkdir -p /opt/rtems-4.11
+git clone git://git.rtems.org/rtems-source-builder.git
+cd rtems-source-builder/rtems
+git checkout 4.11.2
+../source-builder/sb-set-builder --prefix=/opt/rtems-4.11 4.11/rtems-i386

 2) Clone/Bootstrap RTEMS source tree:

-Note - This is assuming running the newest "development" RTEMS version which, as of this writing, seems to be something of a moving target.
-Depending on when the clone is done it may work perfectly or may not even compile.
-FWIW, Git revision "52f8e90" seems to work OK as a point of reference.
-It may be worthwhile to try using the 4.10.2 tag -- this may be more stable, but I have not used this with the pc-rtems BSP yet.
+Note - at the time of this writing 4.11 is the current "stable" branch and 4.11.2 represents the latest point release tag on that branch.
+The bleeding edge "development" branch tends to change on a frequent basis.

-OFFICIAL RTEMS CLONE URL: git://git.rtems.org/rtems
+OFFICIAL RTEMS CLONE URL: git://git.rtems.org/rtems.git

-$ git clone <rtems-source-url>
+$ git clone -b 4.11.2 git://git.rtems.org/rtems.git
 $ export PATH=/opt/rtems-4.11/bin:$PATH
 $ (cd rtems && ./bootstrap)